sgmurphy/wordpress-plugins/use-any-font/readme.txt

 1. Screenshot #6.
 Assign fonts to custom elements.

 == Changelog ==

+= 6.3.10 =
+* Fixed editor issue with Genesis and some non block themes.

 = 6.3.09 =
 * Added noonce for Js Font Upload.